The Law Firm for Victims of Sexual Assault by Massage Therapists

 Horowitz Law has been at the forefront of exposing the staggering number of incidents of sexual assault at Massage Envy and other chain spas by massage therapists.
 Our attorneys have years of experience representing massage clients who have been sexually assaulted.
 We file lawsuits against massage businesses, hotels, and spas wherever these sexual assaults occur.
 We also work with our clients to ensure that the massage therapists who abuse can never harm another vulnerable client.

 Adam Horowitz has been featured extensively on the subject of sexual misconduct in the massage therapy field.
-A Buzzfeed investigative report on sexual misconduct at Massage Envy locations relied heavily upon the dozens of cases brought by Horowitz Law against the well-known spa chain.
+For example, a Buzzfeed investigative report on sexual misconduct at Massage Envy locations relied heavily upon the dozens of cases brought by Horowitz Law against the well-known spa chain.
 Incidents of sexual abuse have occurred in large national chains, such as Massage Envy, Hand & Stone, Massage Green Spa, MassageLuXe, Elements Massage, Massage Heights and Essentials Massage; luxury hotel spas; and smaller storefront spas.
 Sadly, the perpetrators of these assaults are often repeat offenders who prey on the vulnerability of their clients.

 Massage therapy is a multi-billion-dollar industry; one in four adults have had a massage within the past year.
 Countless people go to spas, hotels and other locations to receive massages for relaxation, pain relief, detox and therapy.
 Unfortunately, there are an extraordinary number of incidents of sexual assault in massage therapy settings.
 In recent months, there have been well-publicized complaints and lawsuits involving sexual assaults by massage therapists.